-‘Gary walked right through’: Woman’s Facebook posts placed husband in Capitol riot, feds say
+‘Gary walked right through’: Woman’s Facebook posts allegedly placed husband in Capitol riot

 “The people san[g] the Star spangled banner 2 time then started chanting whose house?
 Our house!” it read, according to the statement of facts.
 “When asked to leave they did.”

-The post went on, mirroring language used by rioters and some Republican officials who falsely claimed President Biden’s victory in the 2020 election was illegitimate: “These were people who watched their rights being taken away, their votes stolen from them, their state officials violating the constitutions of their country and people who are not being given the opportunity to be able to have evidence shown.”
+The post went on, mirroring language used by rioters and some Republican officials who falsely claimed Joe Biden’s victory in the 2020 election was illegitimate: “These were people who watched their rights being taken away, their votes stolen from them, their state officials violating the constitutions of their country and people who are not being given the opportunity to be able to have evidence shown.”

-At some point, the posts were deleted and the public Facebook page for “Lynn Feiler Edwards” was taken down, according to the statement of facts.
+At some point, the posts were deleted and the public Facebook page was taken down, according to the statement of facts.

-Investigators said they matched Gary Edwards’s driver’s license photo to pictures on the Facebook page.
-They also examined livestream footage, surveillance footage and an Instagram photo from the Capitol riot.
-A person who appeared to be Edwards was seen inside wearing a dark jacket and a red, white and blue wool hat.
+Investigators said they matched Edwards’s driver’s-license photo to pictures on the Facebook page.
+They also examined live-stream footage, surveillance footage and an Instagram photo from the Capitol riot.
+A person who appeared to be Edwards was seen inside wearing a dark jacket and a red-white-and-blue wool hat.

 In one frame shown in court documents, the person identified as Edwards stands in an office.
 Other screenshots appear to show him in the Capitol foyer and walking past a throng of riot police.

-Edwards is scheduled to appear via Zoom before a federal judge in Washington, D.C., on May 10.
+Edwards is scheduled to appear via videoconference before a federal judge in Washington on Monday.

 His release conditions say he must check in by phone with pretrial services once a week and surrender his passport.
-His travel is restricted and he is barred from possessing firearms.
+His travel is restricted, and he is barred from possessing firearms.

 Read more: